 720 |

-NEET 2025 Paper Analysis
+NEET 2025 Exam Analysis

-NEET 2025 Analysis for Physics
+NEET 2025 Exam Analysis for Physics

 The Physics section of NEET 2025 was the most difficult.
 It comprised 45 questions and was dominated by numerical questions from Optics, Modern Physics, Electrostatics, etc. from Class 12 syllabus, and Gravitation and Mechanics from Class 11.
 According to the experts, the questions were lengthy and hence time-consuming.
 The questions were numeric-based and around four to five questions were tricky in nature.
-The section covered the majority of the topics from the latest NEET syllabus and was NCERT-based.
+The section covered the majority of the topics from the latest NEET Physics syllabus and was NEET NCERT books.
 Major emphasis was given on Class 11 syllabus.
 There were no statement-based, assertion-reason, or match-the-column questions were included.

-NEET 2025 Analysis for Chemistry
+NEET 2025 Exam Analysis for Chemistry

-The difficulty level of Chemistry section was moderate to tough.
+The difficulty level of NEET Chemistry section was moderate to tough.
 This section of the NEET question paper was dominated by NCERT based questions.
 The 45 questions that comprised this section had more theoretical questions.
 According to the experts, the weightage of the Organic Chemistry and Physical Chemistry sections was high whereas that of the Inorganic Chemistry section was low.
 The questions were mostly fundamental but there were four to five graph-based and numerical questions in this section.
 This section had higher emphasis on Class 12 syllabus.
 As per Aakash experts, some of the questions were based on multiple concepts.
 In comparison to last year, this year the Chemistry questions were more time-consuming.

-NEET 2025 Analysis for Biology
+NEET 2025 Exam Analysis for Biology

-The Biology section was the easiest section in the question paper of NEET 2025.
+The NEET Biology section was the easiest section in the question paper of NEET 2025.
 However, few questions were unexpectedly challenging.
 Aakash experts said, “Multi-statement and match-the-column formats appeared most frequently, followed by assertion-and-reason type questions.
 Diagrams from the NCERT textbook were also used in a few questions.
 A significant portion of the questions focused on the units covering Genetics and Biotechnology.”

 According to experts, the section included a balanced mix of factual, conceptual, and analytical questions.
 Higher weightage was given to be Class 12 syllabus.